Alaiya (yacht)

-Alaiya is an luxury yacht launched by Lürssen at their yard near Rendsburg in 2018 owned by Indian steel magnate billionaire Lakshmi Mittal.
+Alaiya is a luxury yacht launched by Lürssen at their yard near Rendsburg in 2018 owned by Indian steel magnate billionaire Lakshmi Mittal.
 Both the yacht's exterior and interior design are the work of Winch Design.

 Design

 The hull is built out of steel while the superstructure is made out of aluminium with teak laid decks.
 The yacht is classed by Lloyd's Register and flagged in the Cayman Islands.

 Amenities

 Zero speed stabilizers, gym, elevator, swimming pool, movie theatre, tender garage with a Wajer 38S 11.30 m utility tender, a Wasjer 38L 11.30 m limousine tenders, swimming platform, air conditioning, BBQ, beach club, spa room, helicopter landing pad, underwater lights, beauty salon.

 Performance

-She is powered by twin 4,963hp MTU (20V 4000 M73L) diesel engines.
+She is powered by twin 4,963 hp MTU (20V 4000 M73L) diesel engines.
 The engines power two propellers, which in turn propel the ship to a top speed of 18 kn.
 At a cruising speed of 12 kn, her maximum range is 7000 nmi.